lucemans/sf-ethglobal-guides/Ethereum Name Service/submission.md

 ## Retrieving Address from Name

-You may however want users to be able to search for eachother, mention one another, or even challenge eachother to a game of tic tac to.
+You may however want users to be able to search for each other, mention one another, or even challenge each other to a game of tic tac to.
 Now should this be the case there is the **resolveName** functionality that allows you to enter any valid ENS name and get back the address.

 ![Address Resolution & Lookup Example](./assets/ens_address_resolution.png)